In this section you will find answers to frequently asked questions compiled by the Puerto Rico Energy Bureau.

 No. The electricity rate is the amount the power utility company is authorized to charge the customer for the provided service.
 On the other hand, the bill is the document containing the detailed account of each of the charges the customer pays for the service received in a given period of time.

 No. The electricity bill is determined by the power company.
-Now, the Puerto Rico Energy Commission has the power to evaluate and approve rates for electric service proposed by the Puerto Rico Electric Power Authority and/or other electric utilities, so that they are fair and reasonable for consumers.
+Now, the Puerto Rico Energy Bureau has the power to evaluate and approve rates for electric service proposed by the Puerto Rico Electric Power Authority and/or other electric utilities, so that they are fair and reasonable for consumers.

 Does a power company need a permit to provide its services in Puerto Rico?

-For more information about this certification visit our Regulations Section and please download the Regulation on Certification, Annual Fees and Operational Plans for Electric Service Companies in Puerto Rico, Regulation 8701 of the Puerto Rico Energy Commission.
+For more information about this certification visit our Regulations Section and please download the Regulation on Certification, Annual Fees and Operational Plans for Electric Service Companies in Puerto Rico, Regulation 8701 of the Puerto Rico Energy Bureau.
 Or you can also visit our Documents and Payments section for additional information.

 If I have a complaint related with my bill, who do I contact?